 - Extended Query Tags: Additionally index DICOM studies, series, and instances on both standard and private DICOM tags by expanding list of tags that are already specified within DICOM Conformance Statement.

 - Change Feed: Access ordered, guaranteed, immutable, read-only logs of all the changes that occur in DICOM service.
 Client applications can read these logs at any time independently, in parallel and at their own pace.

-- DICOMcast: Via DICOMcast, DICOM service can inject DICOM metadata into a FHIR service, or FHIR server, as an imaging study resource allowing a single source of truth for both clinical data and imaging metadata.
-This feature is available on demand.
-To enable DICOMcast for your Azure subscription, please request access for DICOMcast via opening an Azure Technical Support ticket.
+- DICOMcast: Via DICOMcast, the DICOM service can inject DICOM metadata into a FHIR service, or FHIR server, as an imaging study resource allowing a single source of truth for both clinical data and imaging metadata.
+This feature is available as an open-source feature that can be self-hosted in Azure.
+Learn more about deploying DICOMcast.

 - Region availability: DICOM service has wide-range of availability across many regions with multi-region failover protection and continuously expanding.

-- Scalability: DICOM service is designed out-of-the-box to support different workload levels at a hospital, region, country and global scale without sacrificing any performance spec by using autoscaling features.
+- Scalability: DICOM service is designed out-of-the-box to support different workload levels at a hospital, country/region, and global scale without sacrificing any performance spec by using autoscaling features.

 - Role-based access: You control your data.
 Role-based access control (RBAC) enables you to manage how your data is stored and accessed.
 Providing increased security and reducing administrative workload, you determine who has access to the datasets you create, based on role definitions you create for your environment.

 Open-source DICOM-server project is also constantly monitored for feature parity with managed service so that developers can deploy open source version as a set of Docker containers to speed up development and test in their environments, and contribute to potential future managed service features.